First search for nontensorial gravitational waves from known pulsars

-The main quantity of interest is $\log\oddsci$, defined in \eq{bci}, since it encodes the probability that the data contain a signal vs just instrumental noise (Gaussian or otherwise).
-This quantity, together with the log-odds for signal vs Gaussian noise, is presented as a function of assumed GW frequency for each pulsar in \fig{odds_s_n_freq}, and histogrammed in \fig{odds_c_i_hist}.
-Importantly, the outliers in \fig{odds_s_n_freq} lose significance once $\log\oddsci$ is taken into account; indeed, Figs.\ \ref{fig:odds_s_n_freq} and \ref{fig:odds_c_i_hist} reveal the usefulness of $\log\oddsci$ in increasing the robustness of the search against non-Gaussian instrumental artifacts.
+\header{Results.} We find no evidence of continuous-wave signals of any polarization, tensorial or otherwise, from any of the \npsrs\ pulsars analyzed.
+The main quantity of interest is $\log_{10}\oddsci$, defined in \eq{bci}, since it encodes the probability that the data contain a signal vs just instrumental noise (Gaussian or otherwise).
+This quantity, together with the log-odds for signal vs Gaussian noise, is presented as a function of assumed emission frequency for each pulsar in \fig{odds_s_n_freq}, and histogrammed in \fig{odds_c_i_hist}.
+Importantly, the outliers in \fig{odds_s_n_freq} lose significance once $\log_{10}\oddsci$ is taken into account; indeed, Figs.\ \ref{fig:odds_s_n_freq} and \ref{fig:odds_c_i_hist} reveal the usefulness of $\log_{10}\oddsci$ in increasing the robustness of the search against non-Gaussian instrumental artifacts.

-Based on the intrinsic probabilistic meaning of $\log\oddsci$ in terms of betting odds, it is standard to demand at least $\log\oddsci > 1$ to conclude that the signal model is favored (see e.g.\ the table in Sec.\ 3.2 of \cite{Kass1995}, or Jeffrey's original criteria in \cite{Jeffreys1998} or \cite{Robert2009}).
+Based on the intrinsic probabilistic meaning of $\log_{10}\oddsci$ in terms of betting odds, it is standard to demand at least $\log_{10}\oddsci > 1$ to conclude that the signal model is favored (see e.g.\ the table in Sec.\ 3.2 of \cite{Kass1995}, or Jeffrey's original criteria in \cite{Jeffreys1998} or \cite{Robert2009}).
 Since none of the odds obtained meet this criterion, we conclude that there is no evidence for signals from any of the pulsars targeted.
-In most cases, $\log\oddsci < 0$ and the noise model is clearly favored; the single exception is J1932+17, for which $\log\oddsci \sim 0$, so that we can make no conclusive statement about which hypothesis is preferred.
+In most cases, $\log_{10}\oddsci < 0$ and the noise model is clearly favored; the single exception is J1932+17, for which $\log_{10}\oddsci \sim 0$, so that we can make no conclusive statement about which hypothesis is preferred.
 (The presence of this non-significant outlier is to be expected, as it was already identified in \cite{o1cw}.)

 The distribution of the odds corresponding to the subhypotheses making up $\hyps$ are summarized in the box plots of \fig{box}.
 These correspond to tensor-only (t), scalar-only (s), vector-only (v), scalar-vector (sv), scalar-tensor (st), vector-tensor (vt), and scalar-vector-tensor (stv) models.
 The mean of these distributions decreases with the number of degrees of freedom in the model, which is to be expected from the associated Occam penalties \cite{Isi2017}.
-The right-most panel in \fig{box} shows the distribution of $\log\oddssn$, which results from the combination of all the other odds; this is the same quantity histogrammed on the abscissa of \fig{odds_c_i_hist}.
+The right-most panel in \fig{box} shows the distribution of $\log_{10}\oddssn$, which results from the combination of all the other odds; this is the same quantity histogrammed on the abscissa of \fig{odds_c_i_hist}.